lcsbertelli/SPML/Noise/MNIST/readme.md

 ## SPML+privacy - Inference
-To run SPML+privacy for inference, we need to provide respective trained model.
+To run SPML+privacy for inference, we need to provide a respective trained model.
-For the ease of our experiments, I have created 8 files, however these can be optimized surely.
+For the ease of our experiments, I have created 8 files, however, these can be optimized surely.

 ```
 python3 mnist_inference_dp.1.py